Historic timeline (1497 BC – 1899)

 Political pressure from the National Gay Task Force, the American Psychiatric Association changes the diagnosis of homosexuality from a disease to a ‘condition’.

-During February the Labor Government’s Jan Morris, one of Britain’s top journalists who covered wars and rebellions around the globe and even climbed Mount Everest, published ‘Conundrum’, a personal account of her transition.
+During February the Labour Government’s Jan Morris, one of Britain’s top journalists who covered wars and rebellions around the globe and even climbed Mount Everest, published ‘Conundrum’, a personal account of her transition.
 The book is now considered a classic.

 Brain material provided by the Netherlands Brain Bank demonstrates transsexualism is a pre-birth medical condition and not a ‘state-of-mind’.
 They present findings of somatostatin neuronal sex differences in the BSTc and its sex reversal in the transsexual brain support the paradigm that in transsexuals sexual differentiation of the brain and genitals may go into opposite directions and point to a neurobiological basis of ‘gender identity disorder’.